Brussels Sprout Caesar Salad

 • Caesar dressing: This Caesar dressing is a combination of olive oil, fresh lemon juice, tahini, mustard, garlic, capers, salt and pepper.
 It’s a more pantry-friendly version that’s vegan too.

-1. Make the croutons.
-Preheat the oven to 375 degrees F. Toss the torn bread with olive oil, salt and pepper.
+1. Toss the torn bread with olive oil, salt and pepper.
 I do this right on a large rimmed baking sheet, so I save myself from washing a bowl.
 Always spread the bread across the entire pan in an even layer, so the pieces aren’t overlapping.
-This will help them toast and turn golden brown.

 Serving

 To me, a Caesar salad is special enough to be a main dish for lunch and even dinner.
 If you aren’t vegetarian, you can add a protein like chicken or even salmon.
-I also think that brussels sprouts are more filling than romaine or other more standard lettuces.
+I also think that brussels sprouts can be more filling than romaine or other more standard lettuces.
 This is another reason to feel free to serve it like an entrée salad if you want.

 On the other hand, if you are planning a dinner with an Italian menu, the salad is a great way to make a simple leafy green side dish.